 Users can obtain their security token by changing their password or resetting their security token via the Salesforce user interface.
 When a user changes their password or resets their security token, Salesforce sends a new security token to the email address on the user’s Salesforce record.
 The security token is valid until a user resets their security token, changes their password, or has their password reset.

-For more information about tokens, see “Resetting Your Security Token” in the Salesforce online help.
+For more information about tokens, see “Reset Your Security Token” in the Salesforce online help.

 When a user's password is changed, the user's security token is automatically reset.
 The user will experience a blocked login until he or she adds the automatically-generated security token to the end of his or her password or enters the new password after the administrator adds their IP address to the organization's list of trusted IP addresses.

 If Single Sign-On (SSO) is enabled for your organization, users who access the API or a desktop client cannot log in to Salesforce unless their IP address is included on your organization's list of trusted IP addresses or on their profile, if their profile has IP address restrictions set.
 Futhermore, the delegated authentication authority usually handles login lockout policies for users with the “Uses Single Sign-On” permission.
 However, if the security token is enabled for your organization, then your organization's login lockout settings determine the number of times a user can attempt to log in with an invalid security token before being locked out of Salesforce.
 For more information, see “Setting Login Restrictions” and “Setting Password Policies” in the online help.

 Certain objects can be created or deleted only in the Salesforce user interface.
 Other objects are read-only—client applications cannot create(), delete(), or update() such objects.
 Similarly, certain fields within some objects can be specified on create() but not on update().
 Other fields are read-only—client applications cannot specify field values in create() or update() calls.
 For more information, see the respective object descriptions in Object Basics.